 Grass & Grass Seed

-How to Plant Grass Seed in a New Lawn
+Planting Grass for a New Lawn

 With preparation, the right quality seeds, well-prepared soil, and a little patience, you can start a new lawn yourself.

 You've probably heard lots of advice from your neighbors about starting a new lawn.
 They might say that it’s hard work best left to professionals or that you should bite the bullet and pay for sod.
 The fact is, you can save money and be successful starting a new lawn from seed, no matter what the neighbors say!
 All it takes is a little preparation, some quality grass seed matched to your growing conditions, well-prepared soil, and a bit of patience.

 Here’s how to plant grass seed for a beautiful lawn.